allenhsu/FlashlightPlugins/README.md

 If you are familiar with command lines, you can use `ln -s bundle_name.bundle ~/Library/FlashlightPlugins` for easier update via git.

-##TODOs##

-- Put network requests to JS instead of Python, to improve performance

 ##Usage##

 ###Timestamp###